Menu

 Legal Advice

 Lawyers can help you understand your rights and responsibilities, and the options that are available to you under the law.
 Getting legal advice can be an important step toward being able to engage in any conflict resolution process effectively.
 Aside from just calling a lawyer near you, there are plenty of ways to get legal advice in BC.
-We’ve listed the most common services, including low-cost or free ones, on our Resources page.
+See People’s Law School’s list of available services, including low-cost or free ones, here.

 Find a Professional